 No, really.
 You are.

 When we first moved into this house, I tried to "Victorianize" it.
-I unloaded our boxes, the ones with crossed-out labels because we used to move all the time, and hung up lace curtains and Victorian paintings.
+I unloaded our boxes and hung up lace curtains and Victorian paintings.
 I blithely scattered around the doilies, dried flowers, white gloves, white china, floral hats, and candles.

 But my 1935 Craftsman Bungalow rebelled!
 It suddenly trumpeted a war between the heavy dark oak trim on the walls and windows and the lightweight Victorian delicate foo-foo stuff.

 The heavy Craftsman doors and trim won.
 It got there first.
-It was built-in, it set the tone and it was there to stay.
+It was built-in, set the tone, was there to stay.
 And afterward, when I weakly suggested to Tom that we paint all the woodwork white so that the Victorian look would stand a chance, his eyes and head almost popped and splattered.
-(Let's not go there...)

-I changed my strategy.
-I declared I wanted to move.
-So on weekends, we drove down streets with tilting For Sale signs, we peeked inside house after house, and well, most of them had that same, heavy woodwork.
+I changed my strategy: I declared I wanted to move.
+So on weekends, we drove down streets with tilting For Sale signs, peeked inside houses, and well, most of them had that same heavy woodwork.
 I couldn't escape it.
-Or the other houses were either all wrong or else all right--but too much money.
+Or the other houses were either all wrong or all right--but too much money.

 So we ceased the house-hunting, the house-envying and started, instead, our house-accepting.
 And that has made all the difference.

-Now I'm glad we didn't bail out on this poor old house which was just trying to be who it was created to be.
-For me, that would have been the coward's way out.
-And I would be less than what I have become by having stuck it out.
-I'd be less a decorator, less a carpenter, less a painter and less in my imagination and stick-to-it-tiveness and creativity if we'd have bailed.
+Now I'm glad we didn't bail out on this poor old house which was just trying to be its Craftsman self.
+And now I'd be less a decorator, less a carpenter, a painter and less in my imagination and stick-to-it-tiveness and creativity if we'd have bailed.

-Instead of studying everyone else's house (and my own discontent), I began re-looking at my own house and its potential to become my dream home.
-I began studying the whole Craftsman movement of the early 1900's from books and photos and magazines.
+Instead of studying everyone else's house (and my own discontent), I began studying the whole Craftsman movement of the early 1900's from books, photos and magazines.
 We gave away/sold our Victorian stuff and bought Craftsman stuff which God, I think, snuck into big scratch-and-dent rooms just for us at 70% off.
 (He also sneeked some of it into yard sales and right on the curb for free).
 We brought it all home and wow!
 The war ended.
-There was peace between the windows, doors, trim and the newcomers--the similarly-styled, replicated furniture from the Craftsman era.
+There was peace.

 Finally, I had a foundation.
 And you know?
-A foundation is amazing.
 A foundation gives you something to build upon.
 It's a starting point--not a finish.
-A foundation becomes a guide, a springboard, a stepping-off place into your own creative pool where you can splash around and make new discoveries and bring home the treasures you spied along the way--the ones you now know, instinctively, will look just perfect in your home.
-The treasures you would love to surround you on your walls and upon your floors.
+A foundation becomes a guide, a springboard, a stepping-off place into your own creative pool where you can splash around and make new discoveries.